-Overview of the financial year 2015/16
+Overview of the financial year 2016/17

-For the 2015/16 financial year, the Council saw an increase of £35k to its general fund reserve, which stands at £3,259k as at 31 March 2016, with an overall level of usable reserves (capital and revenue) of £35m.
+For the 2016/17 financial year, the Council saw a budgeted decrease of £224k to its general fund reserve, which stands at £3,036k as at 31 March 2017, with an overall level of usable reserves (capital and revenue) of £36.5m.

-The following charts show the sources of the Council's income for 2015/16, and how it was spent on services (excluding accounting adjustments required by International Financial Reporting Standards):
+The following charts show the sources of the Council's income for 2016/17, and how it was spent on services (excluding accounting adjustments required by International Financial Reporting Standards):

-During 2015/16, the Council continued to face considerable financial challenges as a result of continued uncertainty in the wider economy and constraints on public sector spending including the reduction in central government grant funding and the changing landscape of local government financing.
+During 2016/17, the Council continued to face considerable financial challenges as a result of continued uncertainty in the wider economy and constraints on public sector spending including the reduction in central government grant funding and the changing landscape of local government financing.
 Additional challenges included declining interest receipts and increased demand on front line services such as Housing Benefits and homelessness.

 In order to respond to these pressures, the Council has had to make significant savings.
 The main contributor to delivering these savings has been sharing resources with Forest Heath District Council, which has to date achieved in excess of £4m in savings across both Councils.
 Details of the shared Leadership Team are set out in Note 28 of the accounts.
+In addition during this year significant progress was made on income generating projects such as the housing company (Barley Homes).

-Details of variances against budget in excess of £50k can be seen in the report reference PAS/SE/16/010, entitled 'Financial Outturn Report (Revenue and Capital) 2015/16' considered by the Performance and Audit Committee on 25 May 2016.
+Details of variances against budget in excess of £50k can be seen in the report reference PAS/SE/17/014, entitled 'Financial Performance Report (Revenue and Capital) Outturn 2016/17' considered by the Performance and Audit Committee on 25 May 2017.

-The Council's capital expenditure for 2015/16 totalled around £3.6m, which included disabled facilities grants, affordable housing schemes and asset management plan - property improvements i.e. the installation of a flume at Bury Leisure Centre.
-The Council spent approximately £0.6m on capital grants within the year.
-Around £1.0m of the total £3.6m spend for 2015/16 was funded from the Council's usable capital receipts, the remainder being funded from grants and contributions.
-Overall the capital programme for 2015/16 was on budget, after allowing for project timings.
+The Council's capital expenditure for 2016/17 totalled around £3.8m, which included disabled facilities grants, street lighting renewals and asset management plan expenditure.
+The Council spent approximately £1.2m on capital grants within the year.
+Around £2.4m of the total £3.8m spend for 2016/17 was funded from the Council's usable capital receipts, the remainder being funded from revenue reserves, and grants and contributions.